-- The scheme is designed to take a five year approach and in the expectation that €210m will become available over the period.
+- The scheme took a five year approach, based on the €210m made available over the period.
 This approach facilitates multi-annual planning by schools. - Each school must have a Digital Learning Plan, based on a whole school approach and taking account of its context and circumstances.
-The plan will outline the vision of the school for the embedding of digital technologies in teaching, learning and assessment and incorporate targets and priorities for improvement and development. - The Digital Learning Plan should be reviewed and updated, at least annually, and will guide the use of the grant funding to embed digital technologies in a phased and coherent approach to improve learning outcomes for students. - Funding can be used for the purchase of teaching computers, student shared computers, projectors, networking equipment, cloud based tools, learning platforms, software and education applications, other equipment designed to support the teaching and learning in the school.
-In the context of school
+The plan will outline the vision of the school for the embedding of digital technologies in teaching, learning and assessment and incorporate targets and priorities for improvement and development. - The Digital Learning Plan should be reviewed and updated, at least annually, and will guide the use of the grant funding to embed digital technologies in a phased and coherent approach to improve learning outcomes for students.

-- closures, under the current COVID-19 public health crisis, schools can prioritise this funding to support efforts for continuity of learning.
-Further information concerning items that can be purchased with this funding is contained in the appendix. - The funding can assist schools in the implementation STEM subjects, and of new and revised subject specifications at Junior and Senior Cycle, and the changes to the primary curriculum, where the use of digital technologies enables the delivery of same. - A standard funding formula incorporating both a flat rate lump sum and a per capita amount for each student enrolled has been used to calculate the grant due to each school. - An enhanced per capita rate applies to students enrolled in Special and DEIS schools and special classes - All students following primary and post-primary programmes reckon for per capita purposes in recognised primary, special and post-primary schools - Fee charging schools receive 50% of the rate applying to schools in the free education scheme. - All schools which opened prior to the 2016 calendar year, or are in schools buildings built prior to the 2016 calendar year, will be eligible for this funding. - The scheme will be supported by the provision of technical and procurement guidance and information for schools and their leaders. - Funding must be used for the purchase of ICT equipment and schools are required to use established public procurement arrangements.
-Further information on appropriate equipment, and procurement issues, including relevant links, are outlined in the Appendix. - Records of expenditure and supporting documentation must be retained and be available for inspection if required - With a view to promoting good practice and compliance with the terms of the scheme, a small number of schools will be selected for audit in 2019/20.
-Selected schools will be contacted in this regard later this year. - Schools must ensure compliance with Circular: 13/2014 Management of and Accountability for Grants from Exchequer Funds.
+- Funding can be used for the purchase of teaching computers, student shared computers, projectors, networking equipment, cloud based tools, learning platforms, software and education applications, other equipment designed to support the teaching and learning in the school.
+In the context of the current COVID-19 public health crisis, schools can prioritise this funding to support efforts for continuity of learning.
+Further information concerning items that can be purchased with this funding is contained in the appendix. - The funding can assist schools in the implementation of STEM subjects, and of new and revised subject specifications at Junior and Senior Cycle, and the changes to the primary curriculum, where the use of digital technologies enables the delivery of same. - A standard funding formula incorporating both a flat rate lump sum and a per capita amount for each student enrolled has been used to calculate the grant due to each school. - An enhanced per capita rate applies to students enrolled in Special and DEIS schools and special classes - All students following primary and post-primary programmes reckon for per capita purposes in recognised primary, special and post-primary schools - Fee charging schools receive 50% of the rate applying to schools in the free education scheme. - All schools which opened prior to the 2017 calendar year, or are in schools buildings built prior to the 2017 calendar year, will be eligible for this funding. - The scheme will be supported by the provision of technical and procurement guidance and information for schools and their leaders. - Funding must be used for the purchase of ICT equipment and schools are required to use established public procurement arrangements.
+Further information on appropriate equipment, and procurement issues, including relevant links, are outlined in the Appendix. - Records of expenditure and supporting documentation must be retained and be available for inspection if required - Schools must ensure compliance with Circular: 13/2014 Management of and Accountability for Grants from Exchequer Funds.